Dark Colony: Balance

 Both the human and alien armies have almost entirely mirrored units that differ mostly in appearance.
 The few differences between races are that the range of the heavy assault units is bigger by 1 for humans in exchange for speed, the range of alien sniper units is bigger by 1, and alien defense turrets have less range and less damage.
 However, there are two aspects to the gameplay that can sway the tide of battle: effective use of artifacts and day/night cycle.

 Dark Colony is one of the first RTS to add day/night cycle as a tactical consideration, as the Taar see much better during night time and also deal a little more damage and Humans see much better during day time while dealing some more damage in daylight.

 Dark Colony: The Council Wars

 Dark Colony: The Council Wars is an expansion pack to the 1997 video game Dark Colony, published on January 8, 1998.

 New things players can find are crashed flying saucers, Taar fortress markings, and a revisit of Area 51, featuring rattlesnakes.
 Apart from that, familiar terrain types have a slightly different appearance, and new ambient sounds.

-Gameplay involves eradicating humans as you play the alien Taar, or to destroy aliens as a human player.
+Gameplay involves eradicating humans or the alien Taars, depending on the chosen side.